islamhaqq/UnrealEngineDeepDive/README.md

 ##### Garbage Collection

-`UObjects` that are garbage collected when they are no longer referenced.
-Whenever they are created, they are automatically added to an internal reference graph.
-The garbage collector tracks all referenced `UObjects` by searching the tree of known `UObject` references, starting from the root set.
-The root set refers to the root of the reference graph which references a set of `UObject`s.
-This is also how `UObject`s are garbage collected: when they are unreferenced (e.g. not in the graph), they will be destroyed.
-Generally, this prevents memory leaks despite improper usage.
+When `UObject`s are created, they are automatically added to a global array `GUObjectArray`.
+The GC tracks `UObject`s this way, and garbage collects any that are unreferenced, unless they have flags to explicitly prevent garbage collection.
+One of these flags is the `EInternalObjectFlags::RootSet`.

 ```c++
 // Runtime/CoreUObject/Public/UObject/UObjectBaseUtility.h